Sally Field: Personal life

 Field was married to Steven Craig from 1968 to 1975, though they separated in 1973.
-The couple had two sons: Peter Craig, a novelist and screenwriter; and Eli Craig, an actor and director.
+The couple had two sons: Peter Craig, a novelist and screenwriter (b.
+1969); and Eli Craig, an actor and director (b.
+1972).

 From 1976 to 1980, Field had a relationship with Burt Reynolds, during which time they co-starred in four films: Smokey and the Bandit, Smokey and the Bandit II, The End, and Hooper.
 Following their 1980 breakup, Field and Reynolds continued to date on and off before splitting permanently in 1982.

 Field married her second husband, Alan Greisman, in 1984.
-Together, they had one son, Sam, in 1987.
+Together, they had one son, Sam (b.
+1987).
 Field and Greisman divorced in 1994.

-On October 29, 1988, at Aspen/Pitkin County Airport in Colorado, Field and three members of her family were in a private plane owned by media mogul Merv Griffin when it lost power and rejected takeoff, slamming into parked aircraft.
+On October 29, 1988, at Aspen/Pitkin County Airport in Colorado, Field and three members of her family were in a private plane owned by media mogul Merv Griffin when it lost power and rejected takeoff, slamming into a parked aircraft.
 They all survived with minor injuries.